redis/redis-doc/topics/cluster-spec.md

 Once a slave wins the election, it starts advertising itself as master in ping and pong packets, providing the set of served slots with a `configEpoch` set to the `currentEpoch` at which the election was started.

-In order to speedup the reconfiguration of other nodes, a pong packet is broadcasted to all the nodes of the cluster (however nodes not currently reachable will eventually receive a ping or pong packet and will be reconfigured).
+In order to speedup the reconfiguration of other nodes, a pong packet is broadcast to all the nodes of the cluster (however nodes not currently reachable will eventually receive a ping or pong packet and will be reconfigured).

 The other nodes will detect that there is a new master serving the same slots served by the old master but with a greater `configEpoch`, and will upgrade the configuration.
 Slaves of the old master, or the failed over master that rejoins the cluster, will not just upgrade the configuration but will also configure to replicate from the new master.